Operational Notice · Effective May 31, 2026

 Memory care costs:

-Memory care costs 50-200% more than standard assisted living.
+Memory care costs 50-200% more than standard helped living.

 What the premium buys: